Sacrifice (TV program): Synopsis

 The bullet is a fake and Brown steps in to explain to Phil that the events were staged.

 Production

 Sacrifice was the first special by Brown which was produced solely for online streaming platform Netflix.
-Previously Brown's specials were shown on the UK Channel 4, and his works Miracles and Pushed to the Edge were broadcast on both Channel 4 and Netflix.
+Previously Brown's specials were shown on the UK Channel 4, and his works Miracle and Pushed to the Edge were broadcast on both Channel 4 and Netflix.
 Sacrifice was designed to be lighter in tone than Pushed to the Edge, with an "ultimately humanitarian message".
 A trailer for the special was released on 10 October 2018.
 The special was released on 19 October.

 Following the show's filming, Brown introduced Phil to Steven and Chris, the subjects of his previous specials Apocalypse and Pushed to the Edge, so that Phil would have "a network of people who’d shared a similar experience".
 Brown reported that the experience was "transformative" for Phil, with whom his contact was continuing, as "after care is an important part of [the show]".